PiotrKaszuba/WaterAsAResourceExtended/refactoring_plan.md

 Maybe:
 - NEED to profile performance - partially done
--> profiling of other cases with corner tile fixing
+-> profiling of other cases with top-left vs center of tile fixing

 -> can remake scan algorithm to start with EdgePattern and apply processTile for each there - our current 'already searched' method will trigger on these tiles so:
     then scan calling EdgePattern cannot block 'already searched' tiles because we haven't got their EdgePatterns yet we would need to check at EdgePattern iteration - before proceeding